LukaSimovic/Cryptographic-symmetric-key-algorithms/README.md

 # Cryptographic-symmetric-key-algorithms
-Encryption and decryption using symmetric-key substitution algorithms implemented as console application
+Encryption and decryption using symmetric-key substitution algorithms implemented as console application (C++)

 Algorithms:
 1. Caesar